segmentio/segment-docs/src/connections/destinations/catalog/adobe-analytics/settings.md

 1. First Segment checks if the event name, `'Watched Video'`, is mapped in your Segment settings for Adobe Analytics.
    If you haven't configured a mapping for this event name, Segment does nothing and aborts the call.
-   If a mapping is configured, we set `window.s.linkTrackEvents` and `window.s.events` to the corresponding Adobe Analytics event name as specified in the mapping, in this example `'event1'`.
+   If a mapping is configured, Segment sets `window.s.linkTrackEvents` and `window.s.events` to the corresponding Adobe Analytics event name as specified in the mapping, in this example `'event1'`.

 2. Next, if the setting for  **Timestamp Option** is either **Timestamp Enabled** or **Timestamp Optional**, Segment maps the `timestamp` to `window.s.timestamp`.

-3. If any properties were included in the event's mapping or on the `window.s` object, we update common variables such as `channel`, `campaign`, `state`, `zip` with the track call values.
+3. If any properties were included in the event's mapping or on the `window.s` object, Segment updates common variables such as `channel`, `campaign`, `state`, `zip` with the track call values.

-4. Next, we check if the Segment event name, `Watched Video` is mapped to an `eVar`.
-Since it is in the example case above, we set `window.s.eVar3` as `'Watched Video'`.
+4. Next, Segment checks if the Segment event name, `Watched Video` is mapped to an `eVar`.
+Because it _is_ mapped in the example case above, Segment sets `window.s.eVar3` as `'Watched Video'`.

-5. We check if any other properties are mapped to either a `prop`, `eVar`, or `hVar`.
-For the example above, we'd set `window.s.prop1` as `'free'` and `window.s.eVar4` as `'The Uptick'`.
+5. Segment checks if any other properties are mapped to either a `prop`, `eVar`, or `hVar`.
+For the example above, `window.s.prop1` is set as `'free'` and `window.s.eVar4` is set as `'The Uptick'`.

-6. Next, we try to set `window.s.pageName` to one of the following values, in order of precedence:
+6. Next, Segment tries to set `window.s.pageName` to one of the following values, in order of precedence:

   - `properties.pageName` (for backward compatibility)
   - `options.pageName` (if you already have `window.s.pageName` defined on the web page)
   - `context.page.title` (which is automatically tracked by Analytics.js, and always has a value) If you don't configure any other `pageName` mappings, `window.s.pageName` is set to the value of the `<title>` tag in the page where the `.track()` call was fired.

-7. Next, we create a comma-delimited joined string of variable keys to send as  `window.s.linkTrackVars`.
+7. Next, Segment creates a comma-delimited joined string of variable keys to send as `window.s.linkTrackVars`.
 This tells Adobe Analytics which properties on the `window.s` object to send with this event.
-   In the example above, the a string would be `'eVar3,events,pageName,timestamp,eVar3,prop1'`.
+   In the example above, the string would be `'eVar3,events,pageName,timestamp,eVar3,prop1'`.

-8. Finally, we flush the request to Adobe Analytics using `window.s.tl(true, 'o', 'Watched Video')`
+8. Finally, Segment flushes the request to Adobe Analytics using `window.s.tl(true, 'o', 'Watched Video')`

   *Note*: `true` sets a `500ms` delay to give your browser time to flush the event.
-It also signifies to Adobe that this event is something other than a `href` link.
+It also tells Adobe that this event is something other than a `href` link.
 The `'o'` stands for `'Other'`, as opposed to `'d'` for `'Downloads'` and `'e'` for `'Exit Links'`.
 The final parameter is the link name as it appears in reports inside Adobe Analytics.

 ### Creating Page calls

-By default, the Segment snippet includes an empty `page` call.
+By default, the Segment snippet includes an empty Page call.
 Page calls are more similar to the native Adobe tracking methodology, and don't require as extensive a mapping process.

 When you make a `page` call, here's what Segment does from the browser when you use Segment's Analytics.js or another Device Mode integration: